 When providing notice of assessment tasks, students are informed of:

-the scope of each assessment task
+- oxdot the scope of each assessment task

-the weighting of the task (eg. 10%)
+- ☑ the weighting of the task (e.g. 10%)

-the form the assessment task will take
+- ☑ the form the assessment task will take

-the proposed timing and duration of the task
+- ☑ the proposed timing and duration of the task

-the outcomes being assessed

-the marking guidelines or criteria
+- ☑ the marking guidelines or criteria

-7. OHS Procedures relating to providing notice of assessment tasks when students are absent from school when assessment information is given out.
+6. OHS procedures relating to providing notice of assessment tasks when students are absent from school when assessment information is given out